Mesaba Co-op Park

-Mesaba Co-op Park is a cooperative park located near Hibbing, Minnesota.
-It is one of the few remaining continuously operated cooperative parks in the country.
-A gathering place of the Finnish cooperative movement based on Finnish immigrants to the United States, the park served the ethnic political radicals who energized the Iron Range labor movement and Minnesota's Farmer–Labor Party.
+Mesaba Co-op Park is a co-operative park located near Hibbing, Minnesota.
+It is one of the few remaining continuously operated co-operative parks in the country.
+A gathering place of the Finnish co-operative movement based on Finnish immigrants to the United States, the park served the ethnic political radicals who energized the Iron Range labor movement and Minnesota's Farmer–Labor Party.
 The member-owned park is open to the public.
 It was listed on the National Register of Historic Places in 2019.

 History

 In late 1928, the Mesaba Range Co-operative Federation began securing land for a park to accommodate large Finnish gatherings.
 One hundred and sixty acres, including a fifty-two-acre lake not shown on lumber company maps, were purchased for $2000.
 Forty Finnish American organizations purchased membership shares.
 Volunteers cleared land for a road, grounds, and building sites.

 The period of the park's founding was one of anti-Finnish sentiment.
 Signs across the Range read, "No Indians or Finns allowed."
 The Finns' prominent role in the 1907 and 1916 Mesaba Range strikes had led to blacklisting.
-The Finnish cooperative movement was, in part, a response to this discrimination.
+The Finnish co-operative movement was, in part, a response to this discrimination.
 In June 1929, as work progressed, an article in the Finnish-language newspaper Työmies (The Workman) announced that local Finns would celebrate in Chisholm for the last time without a progressive venue of their own.

 The park opened on September 22, 1929.
 In the spring of 1930, construction began on a caretaker's residence and a children's school.
 The park's centerpiece, a dance pavilion, was completed in June 1930.
 Early festivals featured plays, track and field events, swimming, and dances.
 In addition to sports, students at the North Star children's camp were given an introduction to working-class thought.

 The park became a gathering place for members of the Farmer-Labor party, the Congress of Industrial Organizations (CIO), and the Communist Party of America.
 As a boy, Iron Ranger Gus Hall, a four-time Communist Party candidate for president, helped his father and others build the dance pavilion.

 Between eight and ten thousand people attended the park's 1936 summer festival.
 They heard speeches from Elmer Benson and John T. Bernard, Farmer-Labor candidates for governor and congressman, respectively.
 A dance that summer, featuring accordionist Viola Turpeinen, packed over one thousand people onto the dance floor in alternating shifts.

 In 1938, the creation of the House Un-American Activities Committee initiated the era of communist "witch-hunts," blacklisting, and guilt-by-association persecution.
 During this period of fear, intimidation, and surveillance, whipped into a near-frenzy by the committees of Senator Joseph McCarthy in the 1950s, it was difficult to belong to the park.